Taylor Hill Shares New Bikini Pic As She Lives Her Best Life

 Hill placed her hands on her head, and looked into the distance while rocking dark sunglasses.
 She also wore bracelets and a necklace.

-There was also a dog that stood beside her, with manicured hedges and trees visible in the backdrop.
+A dog stood beside her, with manicured hedges and trees visible in the backdrop.

 The second photo showed Hill in the same spot, but from a different angle.
 She popped her right foot, and threw her arms up into the air.
 She looked to her right, and appeared to be smiling.

-A guy stood next to her, looking up at the sky, and wore a yellow shirt with dark shorts.
+A guy stood next to her, looking up at the sky.
+He wore a yellow shirt with dark shorts.
 Again, the dog was spotted to their left.

 Fans poured in with their various compliments.